CyberPixelPro/AviaxMusic/README.md

 To use the API, you need an API key.
 Follow these steps to obtain one:

 1. **DM on Telegram**: Contact the bot admin on Telegram at [Rahul](https://t.me/RahulTC) to request an API key.
-2. **Free Trial**: New users can request a **5-day free trial** with a 1,000 song request limit to test the API.
-Simply mention "I want a free trial" in your DM, and I will provide a trial API key.
+2. **Free Plan**: New users can request **Free Plan** with a 1,000 song request limit to the API.
+Simply mention "I want a free Plan" in my DM, and I will provide a API key (Need to renew it monthly).
 3. **Choose a Plan**: After the trial (or if you want a higher limit), select a plan based on your song request limit needs (all prices are in INR, on a **monthly basis**):
    - **5,000 Song Requests Daily**: ₹49/month
    - **10,000 Song Requests Daily**: ₹99/month